Criminal Defense Lawyer in Greenville, SC

 Absolutely nothing.
 Public defenders are usually skilled and dedicated criminal defense lawyers that work tirelessly on behalf of their clients.
 There is nothing wrong with allowing a public defender to handle your case.
 That being said, you should understand that public defenders, as a general rule, have very high case loads.
 This is a function of an overburdened court system and the financial and political reality that local and State governments are unlikely to fund the public defender’s office as generously as they fund the prosecutor’s office.
 The problem from an individual client’s perspective is that an overextended attorney juggling dozens if not hundreds of cases may have a hard time focusing on any one matter.
 Given how much is at stake in your case, you do not want to be one of hundreds of cases on your lawyer’s mind; you want a lawyer who is focused on your case, and can devote the time your case needs.

 You may have decided to hire a Greenville, South Carolina criminal defense attorney but don’t know where to start.
 This is a common problem and can be overwhelming to some people.
 The first thing you should do is engage in a little research.
 Ask around, talk to family and friends, search the internet, read websites and articles, and gather as much information as possible.
-Next, make a few calls and set up times to either meet a criminal defense lawyer in person or talk to him on the phone.
+Next, make a few calls and set up times to either meet a criminal defense attorney in person or talk to him on the phone.
 Once you have a chance to talk one-on-one, be sure and ask questions about experience.
 How long has the person been a criminal defense attorney?
 How many cases have they handled?
 How long have they practiced criminal law?
 How many cases have they tried?
 How many trials have they had in front of a jury?
 Ask questions about money and be sure that you are comfortable with the answers.
 Also, get a sense of how you interact with the lawyer on a personal level.
 Are you comfortable talking with him or her?
 If not, then your attorney-client relationship will likely only get worse.
 You will need to trust this person, and if you do not feel you can trust him or her, then it is best to keep looking.

 What is a plea agreement?